Ancient Wisdom Of Priesthood

 The Seventh Ordination - Kupuna (Leadership)

 At some point in life, the fires of experience refine knowledge into wisdom.
 People who are wise have a responsibility to provide loving leadership for their family.
 Leadership is not motivated by a desire for personal gain.
 Leaders must be able to be trusted to be able to make informed decisions about the health, education, and welfare of all those in their family.
 To do so wise elders seek out the opinions of others regarding any matter - especially from those who disagree with them - before making a decision.
-Once they understand the choices available, they make a decision from a place of Higher-Order Awareness.
-This ordination is about learning how to create and maintain balance in the family.
+Once they understand the choices available, they make a decision from a place of High-Order Awareness.
+This ordination is about learning how to be an effective leader so balance can be created and maintained for your family.

 The Eighth Ordination - Becoming an Ancestor